garrandall/popular-music-data/tracks/smack-that-akon-eminem.md

 Pull in the parking lot slow with the lac down Convicts got the whole thing packed now
 Step in the club now and wardrobe intact now!
-I feel it down and cracked now (ooh)
+I feel it down and cracked now (oh
 I see it dull and backed now
 I'm gonna call her, than I pull the mack down
 Money no problem, pocket full of that now!